rocky/python-uncompyle6/README.rst

 -----------------------

 The biggest known and possibly fixable (but hard) problem has to do with handling control flow.
+(Python has probably the most diverse and screwy set of compound statements I've ever seen; a number of the usual ones like else clauses on loops and try blocks I suspect most programmers don't know aobut.)

 All of the Python decompilers I have looked at have the same problem.
 In some cases we can detect an erroneous decompilation and report that.

-Over 98% of the decompilation of Python standard library packages in Python 2.7.12 verifies correctly.
-Over 99% of Python 2.7 and 3.3-3.5 "weakly" verify.
-Python 2.6 drops down to 96% weakly verifying.
-Other versions drop off in quality too.

 *Verification* is the process of decompiling bytecode, compiling with a Python for that bytecode version, and then comparing the bytecode